LightningPiggy/ZapNotify/README.md

 2) Create a wallet on the LightningPiggy LNBits demo server: https://demo.lnpiggy.com

-3) Copy-paste the "Wallet ID" from LNBits into this project's index.html file, in the apiUrl, on the first line below <script>.
+3) Copy-paste the Wallet's "Invoice/Read Key" from LNBits into this project's index.html file, in the apiUrl, on the first line below <script>.

-For example, if your LNBits Wallet ID is c9168d53aa5942858354249f39f18de4 then in index.html, you should have:
+For example, if your LNBits Wallet's Invoice/Read Key is 1c1077016ce746b6beae47c5890a8422 then in index.html, you should have:

 ```
-const apiUrl = "wss://demo.lnpiggy.com/api/v1/ws/c9168d53aa5942858354249f39f18de4";
+const apiUrl = "wss://demo.lnpiggy.com/api/v1/ws/1c1077016ce746b6beae47c5890a8422";
 ```
 4) Create a LNURLp(ay) link (= reusable payment string) in LNBits for the newly created wallet.